Sat Jun 1 22:24:43 2024

 except they are prefixed with a C type (described below).
 The

-should be a field name of struct_name
+c_field_name should be a field name of struct_name.

-will then be bound to a procedure of one argument, a
+getter-name will then be bound to a procedure of one argument, a

 struct_name type, which returns the given field.
 If provided,

-will be bound to a procedure of two arguments to
+setter-name will be bound to a procedure of two arguments to

 mutate the given field.

-The variants define-c-class
+The variants define-c-class and define-c-union take

-the same syntax but define types with the class
+the same syntax but define types with the class and

-keywords respectively. define-c-type
+union keywords respectively. define-c-type just

 defines accessors to an opaque type without any specific struct-like